robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 Some template files do not have their corresponding function file.
 The reason for this is that they may not have variables in the template file or the functions to generate the code are very simple.

 ## How the Template variables code is generated
-If we check the [string.Template](https://docs.python.org/3/library/string.html#string.Template.substitute) documentation we can see that one of the ways to give value to the variables contained in the text is calling the *substitute* method with a dictionary as parameter.
+If we check the [string.Template](https://docs.python.org/3/library/string.html#string.Template.substitute) documentation we can see that one of the ways to set the variables contained in the text is calling the *substitute* method with a dictionary as parameter.
 The keys will be the names of the variables to be filled and the values, the text by which it is going to be replaced.
 Therefore, from the ComponentFacade and the variables to be filled, we can generate this dictionary.
-If you look into the code of the [__get_template_dict()](./templates/common/abstracttemplate.py#L150) method of [AbstracTemplate](./templates/common/abstracttemplate.py#L87), you can check that this process is done in 2 different ways:
+If you look into the code of the [\_\_get_template_dict()](./templates/common/abstracttemplate.py#L150) method of [AbstracTemplate](./templates/common/abstracttemplate.py#L87), you can check that this process is done in 2 different ways:
-1. First it check if the class that has inherited from AbstractTemplate has any method that is called the same as the name of the template but replacing the "/" and the "." with "_".
+1. First it checks if the class that has inherited from AbstractTemplate has any method that is called as the template but replacing the "/" and the "." with "\_".
 This way, if we have the file src/commonbehaviorI.h, a method called src_commonbehaviorI_h would be expected.
 This method has access through self.component to the corresponding ComponentFacade and it is expected to returns a dictionary to be used with the Template.